Walk along the Severn Estuary to cross the Severn Bridge.

 I know!
 It was too hot and the air was too still on the bridge that often closes because of the wind, and carries bad weather warnings whenever it is described in walking or cycling routes.

-It was so hot we sat down on the path as soon as we hit some Welsh shade on the other side.
+We sat down on the path as soon as we hit some Welsh shade on the other side.

-It was so hot my friend tried walking barefoot for some of the way back.
+My friend tried walking barefoot for some of the way back.

 Perhaps this would have been a world record if he hadn’t run out of white lines to keep his (also white) feet off the slightly warmer dark surfaces, and put his boots back on.